FernandoBasso/devhowto/docker/docker-nodejs-v2-tutorial.md

 description: This post follows up on the previous tutorial to set up a more real-life Docker envirlment with Node.js
 ---

-# Docker Node.js App for Local Development
+# Tutorial Docker Node.js App for Local Development 2

 ## Introduction